nanonyme/nanobot/README.md

 allows for most buffering to happen inside lxml.
 The bot also has support for some commands currently including a reincarnate command where the app process dies and is spawned again by the IRC process (which is sort of a supervisor).
-Credentials are kept in a sqlite3 database.
+Credentials are kept in an sqlite3 database.

 License